microsoft/vscode-docs/docs/python/tutorial-django.md

     ![The default Django administrative interface](images/django/default-admin-interface.png)

 You can customize the administrative interface as much as you like.
-For example, you could provide capabilities to edit and remove entries inthe database.
+For example, you could provide capabilities to edit and remove entries in the database.
 For more information on making customizations, refer to the [Django admin site documentation](https://docs.djangoproject.com/en/2.1/ref/contrib/admin/).

 ## Next steps